 Remarks

-This function is used only by Clients that instantiate Modules that are dynamically.
+This function is used by Clients that instantiate Modules that are dynamically created.
 Otherwise, DMF calls this API automatically as needed.

+This function is used by Modules when they support the DMF_[ModuleName]_Destroy callback.
+It is rare that this is the case, however.

 DMF Module API Reference